mritunjaysharma394/vowpal-wiki/Learning-algorithm.md

 The default learning algorithm is a variant of online gradient descent.
 The main difference from vanilla online gradient descent is fast and correct handling of large importance weights.
-Various extensions, such as conjugate gradient (CG) and mini-batch CG, are included.
+Various extensions, such as conjugate gradient (CG),  mini-batch, and data-dependent learning rates, are included.